 When you participate in a course, you may meet some of the most interesting and energetic people you have ever encountered.
 And you may find yourself collaborating with them on later projects.
 The occasional presence of students from as far away as Denmark, The Netherlands, England, Germany, Japan, Canada, Australia, and, most recently, Ukraine and Karelia, lends some of the courses an international flavor.

-Students from Canada, U.S. and New Zealand view the roof system of the David Drown house in Silver Bay during a field trip.
+Students from Canada, U.S. and New Zealand view the roof system of the multi-thousand square-foot David Drown house in Silver Bay during a field trip.

 Great Lakes School of Log Building